-Loamy/clayey layer(s) above the depleted or gleyed matrix must have a value of 3 or less and a chroma of 2 or less.
-Any sandy material above the depleted or gleyed matrix must have a value of 3 or less and a chroma of

-1 or less, and at least 70 percent of the visible soil particles must be covered, coated, or similarly masked with organic material.
+Loamy/clayey layer(s) above the depleted or gleyed matrix must have a value of 3 or less and chroma of 2 or less.
+Any sandy material above the depleted or gleyed matrix must have a value of 3 or less and chroma of 1 or less and, when viewed with a 10- or 15-power hand lens, must have at least 70 percent of the visible soil particles masked with organic material.
+When viewed without a hand lens, the material appears to be nearly 100 percent masked.